 Hercules constellation is located in the northern sky.
 It was named after Hercules, the Roman version of the Greek hero Heracles.

 Heracles, in turn, was often associated with the Sumerian hero Gilgamesh, and the constellation itself has a long history, dating back to Sumerian times.

 Hercules is the fifth largest constellation in the sky, but has no first magnitude stars.
 In traditional depictions, the star Ras Algethi (Alpha Herculis) represents Hercules’ head and a prominent asterism, the Keystone, marks his torso, as he stands victoriously on Draco’s head.

-In mythology, the constellation Hercules is usually associated with the penultimate labour of Heracles, which involved killing the dragon Ladon, who guarded the garden of the Hesperides.
+In mythology, the constellation Hercules is usually associated with the penultimate labour of Heracles, which involved defeating the dragon Ladon, who guarded the garden of the Hesperides.
 The dragon is represented by the constellation Draco.
 Hercules constellation was first catalogued by the Greek astronomer Ptolemy in the 2nd century.